-For now, the elder Orange Road Bridge still stands crossing the Olentangy River, rated unsafe for both vehicular and pedestrian traffic.
+For now, the old Orange Road Bridge still stands, crossing the Olentangy River, and is rated unsafe for both vehicular and pedestrian traffic.
 While many people would like to see the bridge utilized for another purpose at its present location, the current plan is to move the bridge to cross Wildcat Run in Liberty Township Park.
 Township trustees passed a “best-efforts” commitment in 2013 to raise the funds necessary to deconstruct the bridge and move it to its new home.
 The total estimated cost to the township is nearly $650,000 over the next ten years for the relocation and bridge upkeep.
-Since this is a best efforts commitment, there are no guarantees.
-Hopefully this unique structure can be saved for future generations to enjoy instead of suffering the same fate as many of its brethren, total demolition.
+Since this is a best-efforts commitment, there are no guarantees.
+Hopefully this unique structure can be saved for future generations to enjoy instead of suffering the same fate as many of its brethren: total demolition.

 Location Information: Abandoned

 Orange Road Bridge is located southeast of the intersection of Orange Road and State Route 315; Delaware County.